Atlas Digital Emailer

 The Why

-In today’s recruiting landscape, success comes from building genuine relationships with recruiters, understanding company values, and sending intentional outreach- not just submitting applications.
-Within our club, saw that a lot of our members were talented candidates that struggled to make these connections, spending hours on LinkedIn or sending generic emails that went unanswered.
-The issue was visibility.
-We needed an internal system to streamline recruiter discovery, personalize our member's outreach, and turn our applications into conversations.
+Today, recruiting success comes from genuine relationships and personalized outreach- not just submitting applications.
+In our club, many talented members were spending hours on LinkedIn or sending generic emails with little response.
+The real problem was visibility.
+We needed a system to help them find recruiters faster, personalize outreach, and turn applications into conversations.

 RESEARCH